officer-rosmarino/officer-rosmarino.github.io/index.md

 Every once in a while I like making short movies, although I suck at it. :movie_camera:

-I love hiking and camping.
-The sense of freedom that comes with a long hike in nature is something else. :mountain: :camping:
+I love hiking and camping. :mountain: :camping:

-I will try essentially every food that I can, and, most likely, I will like it.
-Except for pineapple pizza (jk). :plate_with_cutlery:
+I will try essentially every food that I can, and, most likely, I will like it. :plate_with_cutlery: